sujeet-agrahari/awesome-database-design/README.md

 # Awesome Database Design [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A collection of resources and tutorials to model entity relationship and design a better database schema.
+A comprehensive guide to database design that includes resources, tutorials and tools to help you create an efficient database schema.

-## Preamble
+## Introduction
-I am a self taught programmer.
-I understand the frustation and joy of being a self taught progrmmer.
-I have myself spent a lot of time to just find proper resources for learning a new thing.
-When it comes to database design, there are not that much resources on internet.
-You have to collect many pieces and build your knowledge.
+Being a self-taught programmer can be both challenging and rewarding.
+But when it comes to database design, finding the right resources and information can be difficult and time-consuming.
+This is why I've created this list - to help others who may be facing similar difficulties.

-Over the past couple of mongths, I've accumulated bookmarks, saved stackoverflow, dbexchange posts, youtube links, Udemy courses and GitHub stars all related to  schema design and entity modeling.
-This list is my attempt to add structure to those resources and share them.
-Everything you need to get started on your first database design project.
+Over the past few months, I've accumulated a vast collection of bookmarks, posts, courses, and links related to database design and entity modeling.
+This list is my attempt to organize those resources and make them accessible to others who are interested in learning database design.

 ## How to use this list
-Some items in this list could easily fit in more than one category, so to make sure you find what you're looking for please use `Ctrl + F` (or `Cmd + F` on macOS).
+This list is organized into categories for easy navigation.
+If you're looking for a specific topic, you can use the search function (`Ctrl + F` or `Cmd + F` on macOS) to quickly find what you're looking for.

 ### Youtube
 - [Normalization - 1NF, 2NF, 3NF and 4NF](https://www.youtube.com/watch?v=UrYLYV7WSHM)